VertikaJain/my-javascript-projects/flappy-birds-game/README.md

 1. Use <canvas> tags to create a canvas for the game.
 2. Inline CSS used to align the canvas & heading to the center of the page.
 3. Use onload property in <body> that enables the execution of draw() once the page's elements finish loading.
+4. Add div for game-over, including the score heading & Restart button.
-4. Bind game.js file using <script> tags.
+5. Bind game.js file using <script> tags.

 ## JavaScript Code